 Treatment for pleural effusion depends on its underlying cause and severity.
 Sometimes only observation is required, while the majority of cases require medication and/or minimally invasive surgical procedures to remove fluid from the lungs to improve your breathing.

 Often an ultrasound-guided thoracentesis can be performed by an interventional pulmonologist to relieve the symptoms of shortness of breath.
-Open surgery for pleural effusion is rarely done at BWH, having been replaced by telescopic procedures.
+Open surgery for pleural effusion is rarely done at the Brigham, having been replaced by telescopic procedures.

 A multidisciplinary team will work with you every step of the way, from diagnostics through evaluation, to create a cohesive and comprehensive treatment plan.
 Our unique approach features same day consultations with multiple specialists and fosters seamless, expert care.
 Your medical condition will be closely monitored and managed to promote optimal lung functioning and an improved quality of life.